AndreRdz7/365DaysOfCodingJournal/README.md

 ## Day 102, Apr 11th 2020:

 **Today's Progress**: Solved LeetCode daily challenge, problem 543, a tree problem, I was starting to miss trees and recursion, it was interesting, also did problems 1, 2 and 167.
 Continued the Junior Training sheet, did 5 problems, 228-D2-A, 231-D2-A, 236-D2-A, 263-D2-A and 265-D2-A, easy but clever, has some trouble with c++ stirngs, so, I learnt and that's what matters the most.
-Started my task on Simod, to try to make things work by usign all my previous work, not too much to report, tomorrow will be the heavy day
+Started my task on Simod, to try to make things work by usign all my previous work, not too much to report, tomorrow will be the heavy day.

 **Thoughts**: The idea of the Junior Training Sheet is really cool, I just wish I had discovered it way long ago, but, it's never too late and I'm pretty sure I will smash my interview this year on Microsoft.